 - This is totally normal, the ballasts are observing power from the battery to start up and they make noise while doing this

-4Runner HID headlights change color when first turned on
+HID bulbs change color when first turned on

 - This is also normal.
 At the beginning of the ballasts turning on, they are storing the power from the battery of the vehicle.
 Since the power has not been stabilized yet the Bob‘s may have a different color or even Flickr wall powering up.
 As soon as the ballasts are powered up and stabilized, the bulbs will become their natural color.